Life Estate Reserved

 How a life estate works

-- When the owners of the life estate have passed away, your home or farm will belong to Houston Baptist University.
+- When the owners of the life estate have passed away, your home or farm will belong to Houston Christian University.
 We will use or sell the property to further our charitable work.

 To learn more about a life estate, please contact us.
 We would be happy to assist you and answer your questions.